 Risks of Use and Abuse

 In addition to these health risks and acute problems are the risks that accompany continued abuse of any drug of addiction.
-According to a study published in Addiction [2009 August; 104(8): 1346_1355], these can be sociological in nature.
+Addiction risks can be sociological in nature, including the following ways:

-- Difficulties with a significant other.
-Significant others are often the first to point out the problems associated with heroin abuse and addiction _ and the first response may be argument.
+- Difficulties with a significant other – Significant others are often the first to point out the problems associated with heroin abuse and addiction—and the first response may be an argument.
 Unfortunately, many patients end up losing their relationship when heroin addiction becomes a problem.

 Treating Withdrawal Symptoms